-Plus 2 options from the list below (all 20 credits):
+Plus two options from the following (all 20 credits):

 The Psychology with Behaviour Analysis degree is delivered through lectures, seminars, workshops, individual/small group supervision and independent study.
 You will also have the opportunity to attend guest lectures given by academic staff from other institutions and professional psychologists who work in different areas of practise.